Admissions Header

 Teaching & Learning

-At Godolphin, we are committed to providing each of our students with the best possible learning experience.
+At Godolphin, we are committed to providing each of our pupils with the best possible learning experience.
 We aim to achieve a balance of activities for teaching and learning, which can include both digital and offline activities.
 This balance will vary between subjects and over time.
 Effective use of digital technologies for teaching and learning is an essential part of this strategy.

 Teachers use their professional judgement to choose the most suitable activities to support learning of any topic.